sogaiu/ts-questions/questions/are-external-scanners-common/README.md

 looking either.)

-As far as how common it is to have an external scanner, based on searching locally fetched repositories, we found somewhat less than half of the 200 or so we checked had `src/scanner.c` or `src/scanner.cc`.
+As far as how common it is to have an external scanner, based on searching locally fetched repositories, we found around 43% of the 230 or so we checked had `src/scanner.c` or `src/scanner.cc`.

 If it's any consolation, if it turns out you need to implement an external scanner, there are a fair number of examples to study :)